NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

 (CAM-chem scientifically supported compsets will be available in CESM2.1)

 CAM-chem has a number of compsets/resolutions which are functional in CESM2.0, see Table.
 All available compsets use observed SSTs and sea-ice values and CMIP6 emissions until 2015.
 Specified dynamics compsets are nudged to winds, temperature and surface fluxes and run on 56 levels, aligned with the MERRA2 vertical levels.
-Currently, SD compsets are tested to run with 32 levels, which are not availble at this point.
+Additional SD configurations are tested to run with 32 levels that are not availble at this point.
 Half degree SD compsets use 1 degree emissions.
 Users have to change to half degree emissions if desired.

 +--------------+----------------------+-----------------------------------------+-------------+
 | Compset Name | supported resolution |Description                              | Period      |